DMomot/AgentsPool/backend/README.md

-# PrimeAgents Database
+# AgentsPool Database

-This directory contains all database-related files for the PrimeAgents project.
+This directory contains all database-related files for the AgentsPool project.

 ## Structure